Home of the Rangers Mural

 Same as above for all categories; however, no prize money available.
 Ribbons only.

-Everyone eligible in the People's Choice voting for the $25 prize.
+Everyone is eligible in the People's Choice voting for the $25 prize.

 Northwestern Oklahoma State University